porres/pd-cyclone/README.md

-<strong>Previous and Current state / Goals and Further Development</strong>
+<strong>Previous & Current state / Goals & Further Development</strong>

 Original author of cyclone is Krzysztof Czaja, who maintained it from 2002-2005.
 In the late Pd Extended years (up to 2013), cyclone was a part of the project and was maintained by Hans-Christoph Steiner.
 Fred Jan Kraan maintained it from dec-2014 to feb-2016.